 Creating a sysadmin user¶

 You have to use CKAN’s command line interface to create your first sysadmin user, and it can also be useful to create some test data from the command line.
-For full documentation of CKAN’s command line interface (including troubleshooting) see Command Line Interface.
+For full documentation of CKAN’s command line interface (including troubleshooting) see Command Line Interface (CLI).

 CKAN commands are executed using the

 CKAN is installed on.
-Before running the paster commands below, you need to
+Before running the ckan commands below, you need to

 make sure that your virtualenv is activated and that you’re in your ckan